The National Teaching Awards, run by the Teaching Awards Trust, celebrate teachers’ exceptional achievements.

 More importantly, enjoy it!
 Make sure you find and utilise your support network - you are not alone!
 There are professional bodies (both in subject and teaching), in-school support, and other early career teachers in school who are all there to look after you and help you to flourish!

-This year the Department for Education is sponsoring two Teaching Awards again - Lifetime Achievement and Outstanding New Teacher of the Year.
+The Department for Education sponsors two Teaching Awards - Lifetime Achievement and Outstanding New Teacher of the Year.

 To be shortlisted for this award from thousands of applications across the UK is a fantastic achievement.
-We congratulate all of the Silver Award winners, especially the ten in the DfE sponsored categories.
-Thank you for your hard work and good luck for the Gold Awards later this year.
+We congratulate all the 2020 silver and gold winners, especially the ten in the DfE sponsored categories.
 You can read more about all of the winners on the Teaching Awards website.

 The Award for Outstanding New Teacher of the Year, supported by the Department of Education